Novena to The Sacred Heart of Jesus-2

 The Infant heart that beat with the impulse of love on Christmas . . .

-he heart of the Good Shepherd searching for His lost sheep.
+The heart of the Good Shepherd searching for His lost

 The heart that raised the widow’s son from death.